 So I whipped up a batch of my regular hummus recipe, subbing cauliflower for chick peas, guessing how much chickpea flour to put in the mix.
 Man, this came out not just good, it was to die for!
 I honestly couldn’t really tell it apart from the carb-laden variety made with all chickpeas!
 This recipe is not suitable until the legumes rung of the OWL ladder.
 The bread sticks pictured are made from 1 slice of this bread: http://low-carb-news.blogspot.com/2011/04/foccacia-bread-gf.html

-NOTE: This is not so great leftover (cauliflower taste comes through much stronger, and it got almost “hot” like a very old turnip) so only make as much as will be consumed completely the day it is made.
+NOTE: This is not so great leftover (cauliflower taste comes through much stronger on day 2.
+So only make up as much as you think will be consumed completely the day it is made.

 16 oz. cauliflower

 2 T. tahini paste (sesame seed butter)

 2 T. chickpea flour (or ¼ c. cooked chickpeas. mashed up)